 Skin hardenings combined with reduced skin elasticity are characteristic for sclerotic scars which tend to shrink.

 By contrast, fibrous scars (physiological scars) are smooth and their elasticity is similar to the condition of the surrounding skin.
 They attract attention through the optical contrast.

 While both wound and scar change their appearance quite fast in the beginning, the visible modifications slow down to the end of the healing process.
 Years later gradual adaptations to the surrounding skin can still be noticed.
 This is the reason why it makes sense to maintain a long term follow-up treatment.
 Adequate preventive treatment may even avoid the formation of the scar-like stretch marks.
 While a preventive treatment of wounds is impossible of course, it is advantageous though to start with the cosmetic skin care already at an early stage in order to achieve as much elasticity in the tissue as possible.
 A delayed healing process due to a deficient microcirculation in the wound area which occurs for instance in the diabetic leg has rather negative consequences.

 As irritations have counterproductive effects it is recommended to use cosmetic creams and gels without perfumes and preservatives.
 On top of it, the scarred skin has to be protected with UV filters in form of sun screens as the scars lack melanin.
 Consequently there is an extremely high risk of sun burns.

 Treatments to minimise the appearance of scars

 At Pure Skin Clinic we offer a range of topical home and in clinic treatments carefuly chosen for your skin and scar type.
-MTS dermal home rollers, EXCEED CIT treatment courses and MAX+ LED treatments are great treatments for unwanted scaring and streach marks.
+MTS dermal home rollers, EXCEED Collagen Induction Therapy and MAX+ LED light therapy are great treatments for unwanted scaring and streach marks.
 Please book advanced skin consultation to find out abot the best treatments for your specific needs.